davidtrussler/david-trussler-net_react_SSR/README.md

 ### [React-project-from-scratch_Tim-Givois](https://github.com/davidtrussler/david-trussler-net_react_SSR/tree/React-project-from-scratch_Tim-Givois)

-This is based on [Create a React project from scratch (without create-react-app)](https://medium.com/@tim.givois.mendez/create-a-react-project-from-scratch-without-create-react-app-f02fce4e05b) by Tim Givois and follows these steps:
+This is based on [Create a React project from scratch (without create-react-app)](https://medium.com/@tim.givois.mendez/create-a-react-project-from-scratch-without-create-react-app-f02fce4e05b) by Tim Givois

+It sets up a very basic skeleton app

+It follows these steps:

 - Creating the project and adding dependencies
   - creates package.json